-Large Bead Stringing is a popular and ridiculously effectively early childhood Montessori Practical Life Work.
-Easy to cater to the various festive seasons throughout the year, this tray includes green and red large beads with a lace for stringing.
+Large Bead Stringing is popular and ridiculously effectively early childhood Montessori Practical Life Work.
+Easy to cater to the various festive seasons throughout the year, this tray includes green and red large beads with lace for stringing.

 This pearl tweezer activity is a perfect winter fine motor activity for kids.
 Children who have mastered dry pouring, wet pouring, spooning, and tonging are ripe for this work.
 Plus the sound of the pearl dropping into the small dish is wonderful for young ears.

 You can't go wrong with adding this snowflake paper punch to your shelves.
 We love paper hole punching work.
 It works fine motor skills and is a great variation on pin poking.
 Simply include a plain piece of paper and a bowl or bag for collecting the snowflakes to use in an art project or sensory tub.
 Another idea is to include punch cards for numeration, letters, or sensorial pattern making.

 This adorable tray is a simple tweezing activity with a sweet twist.
 A great precursor to spring works and discussions around bird habitats and winter behavior.
 I picked this nest and eggs up at Michaels Crafts.
 Simply set up with tweezers, tongs, or even as a hand transfer.

 Take green and red mini jingle bells in a small dish, add tweezers or tongs, and two obvious sorting areas.
 Invite the child to the work.
 The kids will adore the mini bells and the sounds of the holiday.

 It is difficult to see in this image above but there is a bowl of mini silver jingle bells and a plastic ornament.
 My 1.5 year old can't get enough of taking one bell and popping it into the ornament.
 For older children, add tweezers to really work fine motor skills.